plaidfinch/ComonadSheet/Getting a Quick Fix on Comonads.md

          (succ . extract . moveL)) -- 1 + leftward value
 ```

-(Don't worry, this syntax gets more elegant later.)
+(This syntax gets more elegant later.)

 # Well, sort of\dots